pulumi/pulumi-hugo/themes/default/content/blog/announcing-aws-native/index.md

 ---
-title: "Announcing the Pulumi AWS Native Provider, powered by the AWS Cloud Control API"
+title: "Announcing the Pulumi AWS Native Provider, Powered by the AWS Cloud Control API"
 date: 2021-09-30
 meta_desc: "New Pulumi AWS Native Provider offers same-day support for all new AWS features, building on the AWS Cloud Control API"
 meta_image: aws_native_launch.png